 - Binoculars - With 7 X 50 view.
 A must for any Safari!

-- GPS Map - Map tool which uses GPS technology to track your location.
+- GPS Map - Map tool which uses GPS technology to track the player's location.

 - Tent - A compact, lightweight dome tent for setting up camp.
-Useful when you're far from home base and still need to be out to get that perfect shot.
+Useful when players are far from home base and still need to be out to get that perfect shot.

-- Photo Storage 50 - Memory stick for your camera, stores 50 photos.
+- Photo Storage 50 - A memory stick for the player's camera, it stores 50 photos.

 - Photo Storage 100 - Stores 100 photos.